Before packing, check this list of items prohibited from entering a particular country or region.

 From recent graduates pursuing international careers to families looking for a better quality of life, expats represent a diverse spectrum of individuals.
 According to the World Migration Report 2022, one in thirty people are migrants.
 In 1990, there were an estimated 128 million international migrants worldwide.
 By 2020, the number had risen to 281 million.

-In this guide, we'll examine the differences between expat, immigrant, and migrant and explore the steps you might consider before embarking on your overseas adventure.
+In this guide, we'll examine the differences between expat, immigrant, and migrant and explore the steps you might consider before embarking on your overseas move.

 Expatriate definition

-Expatriate, commonly abbreviated to "expat", refers to someone who lives in a country other than their native land.
+The definition of expatriate, commonly abbreviated to "expat", is someone who lives in a country other than their native land.
 Expats relocate abroad for various reasons, such as better employment and educational opportunities, retirement or improved quality of life.

 Unlike immigrants who settle abroad permanently, expatriates are likelier to maintain ties to their home country and may eventually return.
 They might live abroad temporarily to achieve a defined goal, such as earning money to send back home or attaining a qualification.